qwx9/strangepg/README.md

 - Re-layout: 'r' key
 - Quit: 'q' key or close window
 - Reset initial position: 'escape' key
-- Arrow keys: move view by screenful in cardinal direction
+- Arrow keys: move view by screenful up/down/left/right

-Selecting an object currently only shows the selection on stdandard out, but will be shown in the prompt window soon.
+Hovering over an edge or node shows some information on the prompt window.

-## Interaction
+## <a name="interaction"></a>Interaction

 _strangepg_ provides a text prompt for interaction with the graph by issuing commands.
 They are effectively [_awk_](https://awk.dev) one-liners.
 GFA tags and labels are transformed into tables which can then be used to change the state of the graph in arbitrary ways.
 For more in-depth information, check out [the help document](strawk.md).

-### Examples
+#### Examples

 Color every other node in red:
 ```awk